tschmutzer/kmasker/README.md

  --build                 construction of new index

- --run                   run k-mer repeat detection, masking, abundance and comparative analysis
+ --run                   perform k-mer repeat detection, masking, abundance and comparative analysis

  --explore               perform downstream analysis with constructed index and detected repeats